mlads-bot/tutorial/tutorials/node/02-weather-luis/README.md

 # Weather Bot with LUIS - Node.js

-This bot introduces LUIS, a language understanding component, and integrates with the bot
+This bot introduces LUIS, a language understanding component, and integrates it with the bot

-> Please ensure that you have completed the [prerequisites](../../README.md#prerequisites)
+> ☑️ Please ensure that you have completed the [prerequisites](../../README.md#prerequisites)

 ## What this bot does

-The bot responds to text messages with the names of __intent__ and __entities__ as predicted by LUIS.
+The bot responds to text messages with the names of __intent__ and __entities__ predicted by a LUIS model.

 ## Get started

-> Make sure you have your __LUIS Authoring Key__ ready to copy/paste!
+> 🔑 Make sure you have your __[LUIS Authoring Key](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-keys#authoring-key)__ ready to copy/paste!

 ### 1. Prepare LUIS model